Great accessible UK weekend breaks: Bath

 Although the city is home to ancient Roman buildings and other examples of architecture spanning the last 10 centuries, Bath is still accessible to older people with mobility problems.
 The city boasts a Shopmobility service that allows all visitors to hire electric scooters, powered wheelchairs or manual wheelchairs during their trip.

-So, even if you struggle to get around and need walk in shower enclosures at home or stairlifts to get around, the city is accessible for all.
+So, even if you struggle to get around and need walk in showers and baths at home or stairlifts to get around, the city is accessible for all.
 Here is a guide about the best attractions to visit, restaurants to eat at, tours to go on and other activities for those with limited mobility.